lnguyent01/Hitch/README.md

 4. Now, click the "My Posts" button
 5. If successful, all the Rides that you created will be visible, which may be none (you may need to make a post first (UC2))
 6. Click on a Ride post
-7. If successful, you will be able to see all the details of the Ride you selected: the driver’s name, their profile picture, where the driver is departing from, when they are leaving, where the driver is going to, the Ride’s description, how many seats are available, and a button to “Accept Requests”
+7. If successful, you will be able to see all the details of the Ride you selected: the driver’s name, their profile picture, where the driver is departing from, when they are leaving, where the driver is going to, the Ride’s description, how many seats are available, a button to “Accept Requests”, and a button to view "Accepted Passengers"

 # Steps to test Use Case UC10: Driver accepts Passenger(s) to their Ride
 1. Open the app